 Things to do along the Sea to Sky Highway

-Given that 2020 has become the unofficial year of the road trip, we’ve intentionally spent the summer exploring locations close to our home in Vancouver, British Columbia.
-Today, we’d like to share our favourite things to do along the Sea to Sky Highway, consistently rated as one of the best drives in Canada.
+Given that 2020 became the unofficial year of the road trip, we intentionally spent the summer exploring locations close to our home in Vancouver, British Columbia.
+Today, we’d like to share our favourite things to do along the Sea to Sky Highway.
+There’s good reason why it’s consistently rated as one of the best scenic drives in Canada.

 Skip ahead using the Table of Contents

 Top places to stop in the Sea to Sky Corridor

 As residents of Vancouver, we sometimes forget we how lucky we are to live in such a beautiful part of the world.

 Every time we return from an international trip we’re reminded that we need to spend more time exploring British Columbia.
 You can visit most of these Sea to Sky attractions year round; however, the focus for this blog post will be summer activities.

 There are so many awesome things to do along the Sea to Sky Highway that you can’t possible do them all on one trip.
 That said, if you do prove us wrong, please let us know because that would be an epic road trip for the history books!